doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Combine Ranges` command <!-- REF _command_.VP_Combine_Ranges.Summary -->returns a new range object that incorporates two or more existing range objects<!-- END REF -->.
+The `VP Combine Ranges` command <!-- #REF _method_.VP_Combine_Ranges.Summary -->returns a new range object that incorporates two or more existing range objects<!-- END REF -->.
 All of the ranges must be from the same 4D View Pro area.

 In *rangeObj*, pass the first range object.